MutantGinga/Survivors/ReadMe.txt

 CTRL: pause

-weapon fires automatically (like Vampire Survivors), so it doesn't require any input!
+weapon fires automatically (like Vampire Survivors), so it doesn't require any input to fire!